The DOE Rulemaking Process

 Below are steps in a typical rulemaking.
 Several steps in the process are required by law.
 For example, DOE must publish notices in the Federal Register, hold public hearings, and have open comment periods.

-Framework Document: The Framework Document outlines the scope of the rulemaking and explains the relevant analyses that DOE anticipates conducting to determine whether to amend the standards, as well as for the development of any amended standards.
-The Framework Document essentially casts a broad net over the many issues that the rulemaking might encompass and asks for feedback from stakeholders.
+Request for Information: The Request for Information outlines the scope of the rulemaking and explains the relevant analyses that DOE anticipates conducting to determine whether to amend the standards, as well as for the development of any amended standards.
+The Request for Information essentially casts a broad net over the many issues that the rulemaking might encompass and asks for feedback from stakeholders.

 Preliminary Technical Support Document (PTSD): DOE discusses methodologies and results of the preliminary technical analyses and indicates the scope and type of rule it might propose, holds a hearing and requests comments.
 The preliminary analyses include an analysis of the costs to achieve higher efficiency levels; an analysis of the life-cycle cost savings and payback period of higher efficiency levels from the perspective of an individual consumer or business; and a national impact analysis of the potential national energy savings and net present value (NPV) of higher efficiency levels.